prioritizr/prioritizr/docs/reference/add_contiguity_constraints.md

   `matrix` or `Matrix` object describing the connection scheme for different zones.
-Each row and column corresponds to a different zone in the argument to `x`, and cell values must contain binary `numeric` values (i.e., one or zero) that indicate if connected planning units (as specified in the argument to `data`) should be still considered connected if they are allocated to different zones.
+Each row and column corresponds to a different zone in `x`, and cell values must contain binary `numeric` values (i.e., one or zero) that indicate if connected planning units (as specified per `data`) should be considered connected if they are allocated to different zones.
 The cell values along the diagonal of the matrix indicate if planning units should be subject to contiguity constraints when they are allocated to a given zone.
-Note arguments to `zones` must be symmetric, and that a row or column has a value of one then the diagonal element for that row or column must also have a value of one.
-The default argument to `zones` is an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered connected if they are both allocated to the same zone.
+Note that `zones` must have symmetric values, and that if a row or column has a value of one then the diagonal element for that row or column must also have a value of one.
+Defaults to an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered connected if they are both allocated to the same zone.

 - data:

-  `NULL`, `matrix`, `Matrix`, `data.frame` object showing which planning units are connected with each other.
-The argument defaults to `NULL` which means that the connection data is calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function.
+  `NULL`, `matrix`, `Matrix`, or `data.frame` object showing which planning units are connected with each other.
+Defaults to `NULL` such that `data` is calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function.
 See the Data format section for more information.